jens-na/jens-na.github.io/_posts/2014-01-22-jekyll-deploy-own-server.md

 ---
 layout: post
-title: How I deploy my Jekyll page to my own server
+title: Deploy a Jekyll page with Travis to your own server
 ---

 {{ page.title }}